megababe Space Bar Underarm Soap

 Being slightly acidic allows our skin to create an "acid mantle".
 This acid mantle is a thin barrier that protects our skin from bacteria and contaminants.

 Learn more about Sodium CitrateCharcoal powder comes from grounded charcoal.
-Charcoal can originate from peat, coal, wood, coconut shell, or petroleum.
+Charcoal can originate from peat, bamboo, coal, wood, coconut shell, or petroleum.

 This ingredient has absorbent properties, making it great at absorbing oil.

-Glycolic Acid is arguably the most famous AHA with a ton of research to back up its benefits.
+Glycolic Acid is arguably the most famous alpha hydroxy acid (AHA) with tons of research backing its benefits.

-Due to this, glycolic acid helps with:
+Overall, glycolic acid helps with:

-Fun fact: Glycolic acid increases skin hydration by playing a role in creating molecules that create hyaluronic acid naturally.
+Fun fact: Glycolic acid boosts skin hydration by helping it produce molecules that increase hyaluronic acid naturally.

 Read more about some other popular AHA's here: